 Despite the lack of compression straps, when stuffed and closed this sack is surprisingly streamlined, and its rectangular shape can actually make storage a lot easier.
 There’s a useful handle on the base too for transport or storage.

-It might not have all the frills you see in other fancier sacks, but in return, you’re getting an ultra-lightweight durable bag at an incredibly low price.
+This compression sack might not have all the frills you see in other fancier sacks, but in return, you’re getting an ultra-lightweight stuff sack at an incredibly low price.

 See our full Osprey Ultralight Stuff Sack review